FIWARE/tutorials.NGSI-LD/docs/securing-access.md

 The [Authorization Code](https://tools.ietf.org/html/rfc6749#section-1.3.1) grant flow can be used where the client (in our case the Tutorial Web-application) doesn't need access to any passwords directly - it just needs to know who the user is.
-With the Authorization Code grant, the user is redirected to an Authorization Server such as **Keyrock**, logs in there and permits access.
+With the Authorization Code grant, the user is redirected to an Authorization Server such as **Keycloak**, logs in there and permits access.
 The response returns an access-code which can be exchanged for an access-token which then identifies the user.